-No list of haunted books would be complete without The Shining – an epic novel from the godfather of horror, Mr. Steven King.
+No list of best haunted books would be complete without The Shining – an epic novel from the godfather of horror, Mr. Steven King.
 In fact, you could even argue that this was King’s breakthrough story.
 The Shining focuses on the life of Jack Torrance, a struggling writer and recovering alcoholic working as an off-season caretaker at a hotel in Colorado.
 His son Danny, who possesses psychic abilities referred to as “the shining,” begins to pick up on the hotel’s tragic past – with haunting visions and terrifying threats coming his way.
 Danny and his mother, Wendy, soon find themselves in great danger when supernatural forces begin to take control of Jack – and a snowstorm traps them inside the hotel with their deranged loved one and evil forces.
 The Shining was made into a film in 1980 – earning its status as a horror classic and pop culture phenomenon.
 Here’s Johnny!

 Within These Walls